yggdrasil-network/yggdrasil-network.github.io/platform-macos.md

 ## Installation

+### Using the macOS installer

+Visit the [Builds](builds.md) page and download the relevant `-macos-amd64.pkg` (64-bit) or `-macos-i386.pkg` (32-bit) package file.

+Once downloaded, open the Downloads folder in Finder, right-click the package and click "Open".

+(Alternatively, double-click and then use System Preferences > Security to "Open Anyway" after the developer prompt.)

+### Manual installation

 System Integrity Protection in macOS prevents you from copying files into `/usr/bin`, therefore you should install into `/usr/local/bin` instead.
 This may not exist by default so create it if it doesn't exist:
 ```
 sudo mkdir -p /usr/local/bin